harrisflourentzos/youtube-viewer/README.md

    `npm start`

+## Solution

+- Solution was created using `create-react-app`.
+I think it was adequate for the purposes of the exercise but I would upgrade to NextJS if this becomes a larger project.
+- I have somewhat deviaded from the structure implied by the starting project.
+The reason for that was to allow me to implement routing, showcase more React features and provide a more realistic scenario for a production ready app.
+The <b>VideoDetailsPage</b> is essentially where the new feature requirement of loading comments was implemented.
+- I have chosen to remove the "load data as you type" functionality.
+In that I have removed lodash used to throttle user input.
+- The youtubeApi was built from scratch for the purposes of the excersise.
+Normally you would use an excisting, well supported npm package (Ideally youtube's official one but it's still in alpha).
+- <b>Subscriptions</b>, <b>History</b> and <b>Library</b> are left as invalid paths to showcase the Error page.
+They would not be otherwise included in a production release.

 ## Improvements and Limitations

-For a full overview please see the <b>Issues</b> section of the repo on GitHub.
+For all project roadmap see the <b>Issues</b> section of the repo on GitHub.

-### Improvements(Code base)
+### Code base

 - Add tests
+- Optimize useEffect and data loading

+### Enhancements

 - Add user authentication

-### Enhancements

 - Add Pagination
+- Also load comment replies
-- Add AI functionality
+- Add AI functionality (see more details in github issues)
 - Optimise more for mobile
 - Upgrade project to NextJS

 ### Issues

-- Repeatedly hitting sidebar items breaks sidebar selection bugSomething isn't working
+- Repeatedly hitting sidebar items breaks sidebar selection bug
-- Error page should be rendered within the Layout page bugSomething isn't working
+- Error page should be rendered within the Layout page bug